alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 The Slaad Tadpole will have an effect on the player in three phases.

 #### Phase 1: Blind
+*Active:*
-*Active when:* The party does not know about the infection and does not yet suspect Illren *Effects:*
+* The party does not know about the infection.
+* The party does is not yet actively investigating Ilren.

+*Effects:*
 * Brief chills, or being nauseated briefly
-* Br
+* Brief flashes of irrational anger or fear
+* Nightmares of falling through colour and noise *Notes:*

 Each segment causes _one_ effect (roll or choose):